 - Conduct annual heartworm testing in dogs.

-- Conduct fecal examinations two to four times during the first year of life and one to two times per year in adults, depending on patient health and lifestyle factors.
+- Conduct fecal examinations by centrifugation at least four times during the first year of life, and at least two times per year in adults, depending on patient health and lifestyle factors.

-- Tailor parasite protection programs to parasite prevalence and pet lifestyle factors.
+- Prescribe control programs to local parasite prevalence and individual pet lifestyle factors.

 Your veterinarian will know

 Your veterinarian is your best source of advice about your dog's healthcare.

 Your dog should be tested for heartworm infection before starting Vethical ComboGuard®.

 To minimize the likelihood of fleas continuing to jump onto your dog, it is important to treat all household pets with an approved flea protection product.